 Disrupted Routines: OCD can make daily life very difficult and stressful for kids and teens.
 In the morning, they feel they must do their rituals right, or the rest of the day will not go well.
-I the evenings, they must finish all of their compulsive rituals before they go to bed.
-Soi kids and teens even stay up late because of t OCD, and are often exhausted the following
+In the evenings, they must finish all of their compulsive rituals before they go to bed.
+Some kids and teens even stay up late because of their OCD, and are often exhausted the following day.

-Problems at School: OCD can affect homewo attention in class, and school attendance.
-If 1 happens, you need to be an advocate for you child.
-It is your right under the Disabilities Education Act (IDEA) to ask for changes from school that will help your child succeed.
+Problems at School: OCD can affect homework, attention in class, and school attendance.
+If this happens, you need to be an advocate for your child.
+It is your right under the Disabilities Education Act (IDEA) to ask for changes from the school that will help your child succeed.